 Alternative cards to consider for earning rewards on Lyft rides

-The Chase Sapphire Reserve® is easily one of the best credit cards for Lyft rides due to the relationship between these two brands.
-As a cardmember, you can qualify for a complimentary year of Lyft Pink membership (when you activate using your card by March 31, 2022), which includes 15 percent off rides and other perks.
-This card also comes with a whopping 10X total points when you use your card to pay for Lyft rides (through March 31, 2022), which is very generous.
+The Chase Sapphire Reserve is easily one of the best credit cards for Lyft rides due to Chase’s partnership with Lyft.
+As a cardmember, you can qualify for one year of complimentary Lyft Pink membership, which includes 15 percent off rides and other perks.
+This card also comes with 10X total points when you use your card to pay for Lyft rides (through March 31, 2025), which is very generous.

-The Chase Sapphire Reserve charges a $550 annual fee, but it comes with lucrative benefits like Priority Pass Select airport lounge membership, a $300 annual travel credit, a fee credit for Global Entry or TSA PreCheck membership, up to $60 in DoorDash statement credits and more.
-Cardholders can also secure up to $120 in statement credits toward Peloton Digital or All-Access memberships purchased with their Sapphire Preferred card (through Dec.
-31, 2021).
+The Chase Sapphire Reserve charges a $550 annual fee, but it comes with lucrative benefits like Priority Pass Select airport lounge membership, a $300 annual travel credit and up to $100 in application fee credits for Global Entry or TSA PreCheck.

-The Sapphire Reserve offers 10X points on hotel stays and car rentals booked through Ultimate Rewards, 10X points on Chase Dining purchases through Ultimate Rewards, 5X points on flights booked through Ultimate Rewards (after first earning the $300 travel credit), 3X points on general travel and restaurant purchases and 1X points on everything else.
-As previously mentioned, the 10X point rate on Lyft rides lasts through March 2022.
+The Sapphire Reserve also offers 10X points on hotel stays and car rentals booked through Ultimate Rewards, 10X points on Chase Dining purchases through Ultimate Rewards, 5X points on flights booked through Ultimate Rewards (after earning the $300 travel credit), 3X points on general travel and restaurant purchases and 1X points on everything else.

-The U.S. Bank Cash+™ Visa Signature® Card is unique because it gives you the chance to choose the bonus categories you earn the most in, and ground transportation is one of the options for earning 5 percent cash back (on purchases in two categories totaling up to $2,000 combined per quarter, then 1 percent).
-This card doesn’t charge an annual fee, and new cardholders can earn $200 in bonus cash after spending $1,000 on eligible purchases within 120 days of account opening.
+The U.S. Bank Cash+® Visa Signature® Card is unique because it allows you to choose the bonus categories you earn the most in.
+You can earn 5 percent cash back on purchases in two categories of your choice (on up to $2,000 in combined purchases per quarter, then 1 percent), and ground transportation is one of the options for earning 5 percent cash back.
+This card also doesn’t charge an annual fee, and new cardholders can earn a $200 bonus after spending $1,000 on eligible purchases within 120 days of account opening.

-Consumers who choose the U.S. Bank Cash+ Visa Signature also earn 2 percent cash back in one everyday spending category of their choosing (either gas, groceries or restaurants) as well as 1 percent back on everything else.
+Consumers who choose the U.S. Bank Cash+ Visa Signature also earn 2 percent cash back on one everyday spending category of their choosing (either gas stations, grocery stores or restaurants) as well as 1 percent back on everything else.

 American Express® Green Card

 Also consider the American Express® Green Card, which offers quite a few bonus categories and the chance to earn points in the American Express Membership Rewards program.
-This card starts you off with 30,000 Membership Rewards points after you spend $2,000 on purchases within three months of account opening.
-Cardholders also earn 3X points at restaurants worldwide (including takeout and delivery) and on travel (including ride-share services, such as Lyft), 2X points on rental cars booked through amextravel.com and 1X points on everything else.
+This card starts you off with a welcome offer of 30,000 Membership Rewards points after you spend $2,000 on purchases within three months of account opening.
+Cardholders also earn 3X points at restaurants worldwide (including takeout and delivery) and on travel (which includes rideshare services such as Lyft), 2X points on rental cars booked through American Express Travel and 1X points on everything else.

-A $150 annual fee is required for this card, but you get perks like a $100 credit toward Clear membership at the airport, a $100 credit for airport lounge access through LoungeBuddy, free Uber Eats Pass membership for 12 months (when you enroll by Dec.
-31, 2021) and more.
+A $150 annual fee is required for this card, but you get perks like a $100 credit toward a Clear membership and a $100 credit for airport lounge access through LoungeBuddy, among others.

 The bottom line